d12frosted/elpa-mirror/gnu/cape-readme.txt

   └────

-4.4 Other Capf transformers ───────────────────────────
+3.4 Other Capf transformers ───────────────────────────

   Cape provides a set of additional Capf transformation functions, which are mostly meant to used by experts to fine tune the Capf behavior and Capf interaction.
 These can either be used as advices (`cape-wrap-*)' or to create a new Capf from an existing Capf (`cape-capf-*').
+You can bind the Capfs created by the Capf transformers with `defalias' to a function symbol.

   • `cape-interactive-capf': Create a Capf which can be called interactively.